ludwig-schmidt/ls-grid/README.md

 # ls-grid
-A tiny responsive grid library (2kb compiled)
+A tiny responsive css-grid library (2kb compiled). ls-grid is written in Sass syntax (not SCSS!).

 ## Installation
 You can install this package using [Bower](http://bower.io/):